Reverse Engineering Human Preferences with Reinforcement Learning: Experiments

 \subsection{Datasets}

-We test all pipelines on MT-Bench \cite{Zheng2024}, which consists of 160 open-ended questions, split among two conversational turns, grounded in the following domains: writing, roleplay, reasoning, math, coding, extraction, STEM, and humanities.
-We choose this benchmark since it is established and widely used in the assessment of LLMs.
-Crucially, MT-Bench includes an evaluation strategy for independent judgement as opposed to pairwise comparison with other models, while other popular benchmarks such as \cite{AlpacaEval} and \cite{li2024crowdsourceddatahighqualitybenchmarks} only allow for the latter type of assessment.
-Additionally, MT-Bench tests a balanced distribution of diverse skills on challenging multi-turn questions \cite{Zheng2024}, while, e.g., \cite{AlpacaEval} and \cite{li2024crowdsourceddatahighqualitybenchmarks} have been found to be less challenging, less diverse and carry a higher response length bias \cite{lin2024wildbenchbenchmarkingllmschallenging, dubois2024lengthcontrolled}.
+We test all pipelines on MT-Bench \cite{Zheng2024}, which consists of 160 open-ended questions, split among two conversational turns, grounded in the following domains: \textit{writing}, \textit{roleplay}, \textit{reasoning}, \textit{math}, \textit{coding}, \textit{extraction}, \textit{STEM}, and \textit{humanities}.
+We choose this benchmark as it is established and widely used in LLM assessment, and tests a balanced distribution of diverse skills on challenging multi-turn questions \cite{Zheng2024}.
+Crucially, MT-Bench supports independent judgement as opposed to pairwise comparison with other models \cite{AlpacaEval, li2024crowdsourceddatahighqualitybenchmarks}.
 It is also worth noting that MT-Bench represents the setup we target in our approach, which makes it suitable to demonstrate that it is possible to reverse engineer human feedback in a controlled setting.
 Since MT-Bench does not comprise a training set, we fine-tune and validate the preamble generators using questions from UltraFeedback \cite{pmlr-v235-cui24f} (using MT-Bench prompts for single evaluation to elicit the downstream rewards).
 The questions in UltraFeedback are extracted from ShareGPT \cite{ChiangVicuna}, FLAN \cite{10.5555/3618408.3619349}, Evol-Instruct \cite{xu2024wizardlm}, UltraChat \cite{ding-etal-2023-enhancing}, FalseQA \cite{hu-etal-2023-wont}, and TruthfulQA \cite{lin-etal-2022-truthfulqa}.
 Collectively, these datasets cover a wide range of topics, and the domains in MT-Bench are represented in UltraFeedback.
 The distribution of the different tasks within the training data is further analysed in Appendix \ref{sec:data}.